-- 1. The transition to adulthood has changed from the way it was in previous generations.
-Which changes strike you as particularly relevant to the journey of your adolescent or young adult? - 2.
+- The transition to adulthood has changed from the way it was in previous generations.
+Which changes strike you as particularly relevant to the journey of the youth you work with? - 2.
 Dr. Settersten remarked that a slower, strategic path to adulthood can be beneficial, and that a "standard" or "conventional" route to adulthood has eroded.
 What do you think is important to communicate to youth about these varied paths?
-How could you best communicate this to youth you care about? - 3.
-Dr. Settersten described different kinds of markers of adulthood, especially focusing on changes in traditional "social" markers leaving home, finishing school, finding work, partnering, and parenting.
+How could you best communicate this to youth you work with? - 3.
+Dr. Settersten described different kinds of markers of adulthood, especially focusing on changes in traditional "social" markers - leaving home, finishing school, finding work, partnering, and parenting.
 He also mentioned more abstract "psychological" markers like developing a sense of maturity, responsibility, independence, and personal control.
-How have the youth in your life progressed on these types of markers of adulthood?
-Which things matter most for your view of young people, and their views of themselves, as "adults"?
+How have the youth you work with progressed on these types of markers of adulthood?
+Which things matter most for your view of young people, and their views of themselves, as "adults?"
 Do you care about the same things? - 4.
-Dr. Settersten elaborated on a handful of social skills and psychological capacities that are beneficial to young people today including learning how to develop clearer plans and more differentiated goals, to create a sense of purpose, to build and maintain close personal relationships, to understand and relate to others who are different from them, to be resilient, and to be more self-aware and self-regulate emotions and impulses.
-Are these significant challenges for your youth?
+Dr. Settersten elaborated on a handful of social skills and psychological capacities that are beneficial to young people today, including learning how to develop clearer plans and more differentiated goals, to create a sense of purpose, to build and maintain close personal relationships, to understand and relate to others who are different from them, to be resilient, and to be more self-aware and self-regulate emotions and impulses.
+Are these significant challenges for the youth you work with?
 What might you do to help foster these skills and capacities? - 5.
-What are three takeaway messages from Dr. Settersten's presentation that you will share with adolescents in your life, family members, and other parents and interested adults?
+What are three takeaway messages from Dr. Settersten's presentation that you will share with adolescents you work with, their family members, and other interested adults?